melnik-nikita/learning-examples/src/clr-via-csharp/src/CLRViaCSharp.CoreFacilities/README.md

+﻿# Core Facilities

-﻿# Exceptions and State Management
+# Exceptions and State Management

 An exception is when a member fails to complete the task it is supposed to perform as indicated by its name.